4 tips to help HR and finance teams collaborate better

 Our friends at Personio have shared this article full of tips to help HR and finance teams collaborate with greater efficacy.

 In life, collaboration is important.
 In business, though, it’s essential.
-That’s why, when it comes to the topic of organizational success, the collaboration between departments like HR and finance is being viewed with increasing importance.
+That’s why, when it comes to the topic of organisational success, the collaboration between departments like HR and finance is being viewed with increasing importance.

 This reflects the strategic role that HR can, and should, play.
 While both HR and finance are often considered purely administrative functions, they can in fact add serious value to companies and encourage growth.